ghga-de/ghga-metadata-schema/docs/schema_markdown/Analysis.md

 # Class: Analysis

 An Analysis is a data transformation that transforms input data to output data.
-The workflow used to achieve this transformation and the individual steps are also captured.

 URI: [GHGA:Analysis](https://w3id.org/GHGA/Analysis)